alessiodesogus/alessiodesogus.github.io/youniverse.md

 ### 1.2.1 New videos

 Numbers matter! -- We closely investigate how many videos about mental health are uploaded per month over the years to examine if there is a trend at all.
-In the plot, we display both the `absolute numbers` and `ratios with respect to all videos uploaded that month` throughout the year and applied `linear regression` to fit the data.
-Hmmm, it seems there is a mild growing trend!
-But, wait a second, are you sure? -- To examine the validity, we look at p-value of the LR analysis and it is __0.109__, indicateing that the relation is not statistically significant.
-To this end, **we couldn't conclude any significant increase of the numbers and ratios regarding mental health videos.**
+In the plot, we display both the `absolute numbers` and `ratios with respect to all videos uploaded that month` throughout the year and applied `linear regression` to fit the data (after disgarding the fluctuating data from 2006-2009).
+Hmmm, it seems there is a mild growing trend and we further look at the p-value of the LR analysis to make sure it is statistically significant.
+To this end, **we successfully conclude that there is a mild yet significant increase of the numbers and ratios regarding mental health videos.**

 {% include ratio.html %}